Table of Contents

 The circle was a highly symbolic shape for ancient Egyptians, with associations of eternity, power and might.
 These meanings later spread from Egypt to other countries, where it continues to hold some of these associations.

 In Egyptian culture, the Shen Ring represents the eternity of creation.
 Its associations with power like that of the sun make it a mighty symbol.
 The very idea of encircling something gives a sense of infinite protection – whoever is inside the circle is protected.
-In this sense, people wore the shen ring as an amulet around to have its protection.
+In this sense, people wore the Shen ring in order to have its protection.

 The Shen Ring vs. The Cartouche

 Among the different symbols of Ancient Egypt, the Shen Ring had great importance.
-Its associations with mighty gods and the sun associated it with power and dominance.
+Its associations with mighty gods and the sun link it with the concepts of power and dominance.
 The symbolism and significance of the Shen Ring transcended Egyptian culture and matched similar representations of different times and cultures.